free-unife/algorithms-and-data-structures/src/training16/assignments/c_version/README.md

 - `plotfindk` : plots a comparison between insertion sort and merge sort.
 The value of K is determined by the intersection between the two curves.
 - `plotcompare` : plots a comparison between merge sort and hybrid sort.
-Hybrid sort performs best between input sizes of around 10 and 35.
+Hybrid sort performs better than merge sort when K is between 10 and 35.

 ####Exercise 01-bstHashTable
 - `bst`